thorstenmahieu/thorstenmahieu.github.io/Predicting Pokémon types based on stats.md

 3. **Validation and Metrics**:
    - Used train/test splits and k-fold cross-validation.
    - Evaluated models using accuracy, precision, recall, and F1-score.
+The entire pipeline has been coded in a Jupyter Notebook
 ## Results

 - For the [base dataset](/assets/main.html), Random Forests achieved the best accuracy (86%) for multilabel classification when predicting type combinations without considering order.